peterhinch/micropython-mqtt/bridge/BRIDGE.md

  Subscriptions should be performed after waiting for initial `ready` status.
  Multiple subscriptions may have separate callbacks.
 In the event of an outage re-subscription is automatic.

- Other methods:
- 1. `wifi` No args.
-Returns `True` if WiFi and broker are up.
-See note below.
- 2. `get_time` Arg `timeout=60`.
-A coroutine.
+ 3. `get_time` Arg `timeout=60`.
 This pauses for upto `timeout` seconds while attempting to retrieve time from an NTP server.
-Returns a time value in seconds since the epoch (1970), or 0 on failure.
-If the ESP8266 acquires a valid time value return is "as soon as possible".
-A call to `get_time` causes the ESP8266 to issue `socket.getaddrinfo()` which unfortunately is currently a blocking call.
+Returns a time value in seconds since the epoch, or 0 on failure.
+Typical usage is to set the RTC.
+It should be noted that failures seem fairly common.
+ If the ESP8266 acquires a valid time return is "as soon as possible".
+A call to `get_time` causes the ESP8266 to issue `socket.getaddrinfo()` which unfortunately is currently a blocking call: the ESP8266 blocks for a period but the host does not.
 This can delay overall responsiveness for the duration.
-Typical usage is to set the RTC.
  The timeout applies on the assumption that WiFi is up.
-Otherwise the timeout begins when connectivity is restored.
+Otherwise the timeout begins once connectivity is restored.
+ 4. `ready` No arg. `await mqttlink.ready()` returns when the link is up.

+ Synchronous methods:
+ 1. `wifi` No args.
+Returns `True` if WiFi and broker are up.
  Detection of outages can be slow depending on application code.
 The client pings the broker, but infrequently.
 Detection will occur if a publication fails provoking automatic reconnection attempts.
 The `ping_interval` config value may be used to speed detection.

-Methods intended for debug/test:

- 1. `running` No args.
-Returns `True` if WiFi and broker are up and system is running normally.
- 2. `command` Takes an arbitrary number of positional args, formats them and sends them to the ESP8266.
-Currently the only supported command is `MEM` with no args.
-This causes the ESP8266 to return its memory usage, which the host driver will print.
-This was to check for memory leaks.
-None have been observed.
-Another way is to connect a terminal to the ESP8266 which reports its RAM use periodically.

 ### 2.3.3 Class Method